 Contestants must give their prepared oration and the assigned topic discourse to receive the scholarship monies to which they are entitled.

 What to wear

 Uniforms are not permitted.
 Appropriate business attire is required for all contestants.
 Contestants may not wear awards and medals from previous competitions.

-The American Legion pays travel and lodging expenses for department (state) winners and their chaperones.
+The American Legion pays travel and lodging expenses for Department (state) winners and their chaperones participating in the National contest.
 A chaperone over 21 years of age must accompany each contestant.

 The American Legion does not assume liability for personal injury, property damage or loss sustained by any contestant or chaperone enroute to or from the contest; however, The American Legion does carry a nominal group accident insurance policy on contestants accepted into the national competition.
 The American Legion selects an air carrier for contestants' travel.

 The contest chairman will appoint no fewer than three tabulators for the department finals contest.
 It's their responsibility to review the judges' scorecards to be certain they are fully tabulated and signed before being submitted for final tabulation.

 Judges' scorecards for department finals and the national contest will not be divulged to anyone at the site of the contest.
 All national contest judges' scorecards become property of The American Legion National Headquarters.

 Judges are an important part of the oratorical contest.
 Their qualifications are carefully considered, as their decisions are final and must be reached without bias.
 Impartial judging is the key to fairness and success of the program, which selects a national champion.